nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `set_curr c/CURRENCY`

-- As of v2.0, Stonks XD supports 2 different currencies: SGD and RMB.
+- As of v2.0, Stonks XD supports 2 different currencies: SGD and HKD.
 - If you try to set currency to currency you're already using, a warning will be shown.

 <details>